OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:31

-and for many days He was seen by those who had travelled with Him from Galilee to Jerusalem.
+and for many days He appeared to those who had accompanied Him from Galilee to Jerusalem.
 They are now His witnesses to our people.

 ## Acts 13:32